ank1trana/all-MOOC-certifications/README.md

 # all-MOOC-certifications
-A place for keeping track of all the MOOC courses iI've completed on edX, Coursera, Udemy or Udacity so far.
+A place for keeping track of all the MOOC courses I've completed on edX, Coursera, Udemy or Udacity.